-CSWR Junior Fellowships are available each year to several student residents who wish to enhance their academic study or research through events that also make a distinguished contribution to the mission of the Center in accordance with its Mission Statement, and in keeping with its crosscultural, interreligious and intellectual program of activities.
+CSWR Research Fellowships are available each year for two student residents who wish to enhance their academic study through research that makes a distinguished contribution to the mission of the Center in accordance with its current themes:

-- Applicants are welcome to consult with Center Director Francis X. Clooney in preparing the proposal.
+Applicants are welcome to consult with the Associate Director in preparing their application.

 Current Junior Fellows